-Some of our customers prefer cooking with gas over electric.
+Some of our customers prefer cooking with gas over electricity.
 While many electric ranges offer a variety of features and make perfectly acceptable cooking appliances, gas ranges offer the same features for comparable prices; plus, they offer a traditional cooking method with many distinct advantages.
-Some of these are:

 - Evenly Distributed Heat: Unless an electric cooktop is perfectly flat, the heat from the burner might not distribute evenly to the cookware.
 Because the flame of a gas cooktop is centralized, it allows for even distribution of heat to the cookware, which reduces scorching.

 - Lower Heat Emissions: Gas burners emit less wasted heat than electric stoves, which helps maintain a cool environment in your home.
 Also, the gas flame and the heat it emits immediately disappear when turned off, whereas an electric stove will keep emitting heat until it completely cools.